Herbert Bautista: Political career

+Legal issues

+On November 28, 2023, Bautista, Aldrin Cuña and Alberto Morales, CEO of Geodata Solutions, Inc. were accused before the Sandiganbayan First Division in the alleged anomalous purchase of a hospital information system for a Quezon City hospital in June 2019 worth P16,295,300.

+On December 4, 2023, Bautista pleaded not guilty before the Sandiganbayan over graft charges involving the misuse of P25.3 million in public funds for the installation of a solar power system and waterproofing works in a civic center building to Cygnet Energy and Power Asia, Inc. (Cygnet).

+On March 14, 2024, the Sandiganbayan dismissed Bautista's and Cuña's motion for leave to file demurrer over the hospital case.
+On January 20, 2025, Bautista and Cuña were convicted by the Sandiganbayan of graft and sentenced to up to ten years' imprisonment and perpetual disqualification from holding public office over the same case.

 Military career

 Herbert Bautista joined the reserve force of the AFP through the Reserve Command, PA and was subsequently enlisted as a Master Sergeant in the Philippine Army with completion of his Basic ROTC with then San Beda ROTC Unit.

 He reported to the 131st (Standby Reserve) Division, PA and was given the designation of Brigade Sergeant Major of the newly formed Light Armor Brigade (Reserve).

 He applied for a commission when he was Vice Mayor of Quezon City and was commissioned with the rank of Army Captain.

 He resigned his commissioned as an Army Captain and was recommissioned as a Lieutenant Colonel through the commissioning program of the Master in National Security Administration (AFP Circular Nr.
 30) of the National Defense College of the Philippines.
 In 2018, he was promoted to the rank of Brigadier General.
 He is the Commanding Officer of the 1502nd Infantry Brigade (Ready Reserve) which is a component of the 15th Infantry Division (Ready Reserve), Army Reserve Command.